MicrosoftDocs/azure-dev-docs/articles/ai/includes/azure-ai-for-developers-python.md

 ## Resources for other Azure AI services

-Azure AI Services are a collection of services (including Azure OpenAI Service) that help developers and organizations rapidly create intelligent, market-ready, and responsbile applications with out-of-the-box and prebuilt customizable APIs and models.
-These services include speech, vision, search, and more.
+In addition to Azure OpenAI Service, there are many other Azure AI services that help developers and organizations rapidly create intelligent, market-ready, and responsbile applications with out-of-the-box and prebuilt customizable APIs and models.
+Example applications include natural language processing for conversations, search, monitoring, translation, speech, vision, and decision-making.

 ### Samples